-- Check engine oil level.
-Refer to Fuel and Oil Checking and Adding Engine Oil. - Check that lanyard stop switch stops the engine. - Visually inspect the fuel system for deterioration or leaks.
+- Check the engine oil level.
+See Fuel and Oil Checking and Adding Engine Oil. - Check that lanyard stop switch stops the engine. - Visually inspect the fuel system for deterioration or leaks. - Check the outboard for tightness on transom. - Check the steering system for binding or loose components. - Visually check the steering link rod fasteners for proper tightness.
+See Steering Link Rod Fasteners.